Associate of Science (AS) Degree in Respiratory Care

 Catherine's first clinical experience confirmed that she was on the right career path.
 "When I placed my stethoscope on the patient’s back to listen to their breath sounds, I had a moment that made me realize that I was about to embark on a career that makes a huge difference," she said.

-Catharine landed her new job before she even graduated, as an RRT at the Lehigh Valley Health Network, and absolutely loves what she does for a living.
+Catharine landed her job as an RRT at the Lehigh Valley Health Network before she graduated, and loves what she does for a living.
+Read more about Catharine's GMercyU experience.

 "[GMercyU] is more of a family-oriented school.
 Everyone’s really close, and the teachers really care about you and want you to succeed," said Omar.
 “My clinical work at HUP and at Magee made me see many different types of patients – and some of the equipment I used I haven’t even seen yet at my current hospital.”